zacanger/niddesa/text/generated-translations/cullaniddesa/14-chinese-google.md

-language."... (slightly omitted ) "I did the evil deeds, but I did not do the good deeds."... (omitted) "I did the killing, and the abstinence from killing was not done by me."... (omitted) "Take without giving It was done by me, and the precepts taken without giving were never done by me.”... (slightly omitted) "I did it by me, and the precepts for adultery were never done by me."...
+language."... (slightly omitted ) "I did the evil deeds, but I did not do the good deeds."... (omitted) "I did the killing, and the abstinence from killing was not done by me."... (omitted) "Take without giving It was done by me, and the precepts taken without giving were never done by me."... (slightly omitted) "I did it by me, and the precepts for adultery were never done by me."...
-(slightly omitted) LiarThe quit was not done by me. "... (slightly omitted) "I did the parting language, and the abstinence of the parting language was not done by me."... (slightly omitted) "I did the vicious language, and the abstention of the vicious language was never done by me."... …(Omitted) "I did the slurs, and I didn’t do the abstinence of slurs."...(Omitted) "Greedy was done by me, and not greedy was not done by me."...(Omitted) "Malicious It was done by me, it was not done by me innocently.”... (omitted) “I did wrong views, and right views were not done by me.”
+(slightly omitted) LiarThe quit was not done by me. "... (slightly omitted) "I did the parting language, and the abstinence of the parting language was not done by me."... (slightly omitted) "I did the vicious language, and the abstention of the vicious language was never done by me."... …(Omitted) "I did the slurs, and I didn't do the abstinence of slurs."...(Omitted) "Greedy was done by me, and not greedy was not done by me."...(Omitted) "Malicious It was done by me, it was not done by me innocently."... (omitted) "I did wrong views, and right views were not done by me."
 He had regrets, heart regrets, and confusion of intentions.
 This is what was done.
 Regret, heart regret, and confusion arise with what has not been done.